godotengine/godot-docs/learning/features/shading/shading_language.rst

 | out vec3 **SPECULAR_LIGHT**      | Specular light result.                   |
 +----------------------------------+------------------------------------------+

 Writing light shaders is completely optional.
-Unlike other game engines, they dont affect performacne or force a specific pipeline.
+Unlike other game engines, they don't affect performance or force a specific pipeline.

 To write a light shader, simply make sure to assign something to DIFFUSE_LIGHT or SPECULAR_LIGHT.
 Assigning nothing means no light is processed.